directus/docs/content/tutorials/2.projects/building-ai-venture-an-ai-powered-game-with-directus.md

 ![Selecting “Another Flow” as our Trigger](https://product-team.directus.app/assets/c09e1b67-8c76-4566-a53d-57d959d68b8e.webp)

 Next we want to add our main flow.
 This will be called from our frontend so should have a “Webhook” trigger - for ease of testing in the browser, let’s use the GET method.
 Then we add a new operation to our flow of type “Trigger Flow” and select our “SubCommand” flow from above.
-Our payload should include the data from the subcommand, ie. <span v-pre>`{{ $last }}`</span>.
+Our payload should include the data from the subcommand, ie. `{{ $last }}`.

 ![Main parent flow triggering a sub-command](https://product-team.directus.app/assets/ed069891-0bbb-4acd-8838-b6027c6415af.webp)